Pair skating: Pair lifts

 Judges look for the following when evaluating pair lifts: speed of entry and exit; control of the woman's free leg when she is exiting out of the lift, with the goal of keeping the leg high and sweeping; the position of the woman in the air; the man's footwork; quick and easy changes of position; and the maintenance of flow throughout the lift.
 Judges begin counting how many revolutions pair teams execute from the moment when the woman leaves the ice until when the man's arm (or arms) begin to bend after he has made a full extension and the woman begins to descend.

 A complete pair skating lift must include full extension of the lifting arm or arms, if required for the type of lift being performed.
 Small lifts, or ones in which the man does not raise his hands higher than his shoulders, or lifts that include movements in which the man holds the woman by the legs, are also allowed.
 The man must complete at least one revolution.
-The woman can perform both a simple take-off and a difficult take-off.
-A difficult take-off can include, but is not limited to, the following: a somersault take-off; a one-hand take-off; an Ina Bauer; a spread-eagle; spirals as the entry curve executed by one or both partners; or a dance lift followed immediately by a pair lift take-off.
-Difficult landings include, but are not limited to, the following: somersaults; one-hand landings; variations in holds; and spread-eagle positions of the man during dismounting.
-Carry lifts are defined as "the simple carrying of a partner without rotation" are allowed; they do not count as overhead lifts, but are considered as transition elements.
-A lift is judged illegal if it is accomplished with a wrong hold.
+A lift, other than a choreographic pair lift, is judged illegal if it is accomplished with a wrong hold.

+Carry lifts are lifts with at least one continuous revolution of the man and are defined as "the simple carrying of a partner without rotation".
+All holds in carry lifts are unrestricted, and one partner can carry the other partner on their knees, shoulders, or back.
+They are not counted in the required number of overhead lifts.
+Pair teams can perform any number of carry holds they wish, but they have no value in their final scores.
+A difficult carry lift includes at least one of the following features: the man must skate on one foot; he must hold his partner on one arm; he must perform crossovers; and he must perform a spread eagle or a similar move.

 The only times pair skating partners can give each other assistance in executing lifts are "through hand-to-hand, hand-to-arm, hand-to-body and hand to upper part of the leg (above the knee) grips".
-They are allowed changes of hold, or going from one of the grips to another or from one hand to another in a one-hand hold, during lifts.
-Teams earn fewer points if the woman's position and a change of hold is executed at the same time.
+They are allowed changes of hold, or going from one of the grips to another, or from one hand to another in a one-hand hold, during lifts.
+Teams earn fewer points if the woman's position and a change of hold are executed at the same time.
 They earn more points if the execution of the woman's position and the change in hold are "significantly different from lift to lift".
-Teams can increase the difficulty of lifts in any group by using a one-hand hold.
+Lifts with more than one point of contact require "exceptional balance and control".